Skip to content

 Ayenew & Zewde (2024) found in their systematic review that managing multicultural collaboration requires understanding how different cultural values shape organizational communication norms, and that leaders who bridge these differences see measurably better outcomes in diverse teams.
 Nemawashi is one of those bridges.

-Map your stakeholders before proposing anything.
+Start by mapping your stakeholders, before proposing anything.
 Identify everyone who will be affected or whose support you need.
 In Japanese organizations this often includes people several levels removed who might not seem directly relevant.
 Include them anyway.

-Have individual conversations first.
-Go to each person privately and share the idea.
-Listen carefully to what they say and more importantly to what they don’t say.
+Then go have the conversations.
+One on one, in private.
+Share the idea early and listen carefully to what they say and more importantly to what they don’t say.
 This is not a lobbying tour but a genuine consultation.
+If you treat it as a tour, people will know, and they will remember.

-Let the meeting confirm what’s already agreed.
-When the proposal finally reaches the room it should feel almost anticlimactic.
+By the time the proposal reaches the room, it should feel almost anticlimactic.
 That’s how you know it worked.

 Before your next big leadership meeting sit down one on one with the people who matter to the outcome.
 Not to lobby them but to listen and give them room to think out loud privately before they’re in a room full of people.